facebook/fresco/docs/02-caching.md

 If other transformations, such as [resizing, rotating](resizing-rotating.html) or [transcoding](#webp) were requested, that happens before decode.

-This cache is also emptied when your app is backgrounded.

 #### 3. Disk cache

 (Yes, we know phones don't have disks, but it's too tedious to keep saying *local storage cache*...)